Intel 8080: Flags

 The carry bit can be set or complemented by specific instructions.
 Conditional-branch instructions test the various flag status bits.
-The flags can be copied as a group to the accumulator.
-The A accumulator and the flags together are called the PSW register, or program status word.
+The accumulator and the flags together are called the PSW, or program status word.
+PSW can be pushed to or popped from the stack.

 Commands, instructions

 As with many other 8-bit processors, all instructions are encoded in one byte (including register numbers, but excluding immediate data), for simplicity.
 Some can be followed by one or two bytes of data, which can be an immediate operand, a memory address, or a port number.
 Like more advanced processors, it has automatic CALL and RET instructions for multi-level procedure calls and returns (which can even be conditionally executed, like jumps) and instructions to save and restore any 16-bit register pair on the machine stack.
 Eight one-byte call instructions (RST) for subroutines exist at the fixed addresses 00h, 08h, 10h, ..., 38h.
 These are intended to be supplied by external hardware in order to invoke a corresponding interrupt service routine, but are also often employed as fast system calls.
-The instruction that executes slowest is XTHL, which is used for exchanging the register pair HL with the value stored at the address indicated by the stack pointer.
+The slowest instruction is XTHL, which exchanges the register pair HL with the last item pushed on the stack.